To get started with Docker on Oracle Linux, make sure you meet the prerequisites, then install Docker.

 instead of always using the latest.
 List the available versions.

-command to sort the results by version
+This example uses the sort -r command to sort the results by version

 number, highest to lowest.
 The output is truncated.